Firgrep/python-you-email/README.md

         * On Windows using the Command Prompt: path\to\venv\Scripts\activate.bat
         * On Windows using PowerShell: path\to\venv\Scripts\Activate.ps1
 * Install requirements from file ```pip install -r requirements.txt```
+* Put the ```client_secrets.json``` from the Google APP Authentication (see above) file in the project directory.
+Make sure to shorten the filename to the exact one specified.

 Preparing the script for your use
 * The script uses Pandas to load a list of names and emails from a .csv file.
 If you have an excel file or something else, just change the Pandas method ".read_scv" to what's needed.
 See Pandas documentation https://pandas.pydata.org/docs/